Think-and-Dev/safe-client/README.md

 ### Endpoints

+- **Get Owners**: Get Safe Owners addresses.

-- Create transaction: Create Safe transaction.
+- **Create transaction**: Create Safe transaction.
 This will mean it will get proposed to the network.

-- Get transaction: Get transaction details by knowing tx hash.
+- **Get transaction**: Get transaction details by knowing tx hash.

-- Get pending transactions: Get all pending transactions.
+- **Get pending transactions**: Get all pending transactions.

-- Confirm transaction: Accept a transaction.
+- **Confirm transaction**: Accept a transaction.
 Fot that purpose a valid signer|owner of the safe must be provided.

 - Postman collection could be found on /src/postman.